How to Change OneDrive Sync Settings on Windows 10

 - Start screen – your tiles and layouts

 - Appearance – colors, background, lock screen, and pictures

 - Desktop personalization – themes, taskbar, high contrast

-- Apps – list of apps you have installed, as well as your settings and purchase within apps
+- Apps – a list of apps you have installed, as well as your settings and purchase within apps

-- Web browser – favorites, open tabs, home pages, history and page settings
+- Web browser – favorites, open tabs, home pages, history, and page settings

-- Passwords – sign-in information for apps, websites, networks and HomeGroup
+- Passwords – sign-in information for apps, websites, networks, and HomeGroup

 - Language preferences – keyboard input, display language, personal dictionary